 Projects

-Smith-Sage Springs Mesic Restoration
+Smith Sage Springs Restoration

 Impairment: Loss of wetland/riparian function in critical sage grouse and Arctic grayling habitat; sedimentation and increased temperature.